 feels indistinguishable from its absence.

-The professionals who have made the transition share a pattern.
+The leaders who have made this transition share a pattern.
 They did not wait for clarity before starting.
 They held the brush before knowing what to paint — and let the work teach them.
 The first attempts felt uneven.
 But with each iteration, something shifted: the tools stopped feeling foreign and started feeling like an extension of a skill they already possess.

 This is the Michelangelo method.
-Not mastery through mass instruction, but mastery through hands-on contact with the actual work.
+Mastery through hands-on contact with the actual work.
 The assistants on the scaffolding did not make Michelangelo a painter.
-They shortened the period of incompetence so he could reach mastery.
+They helped him accelerate his learning so he could reach mastery.

 What separates today's adapted leaders from those still circling the edges is not technical aptitude.
 It is proximity to the right guidance and tooling at the right moment — with someone who understands both the technology and the work well enough to collapse the distance between them.